Lucky-Liz/sao-dubtitles/Style Guide.md

 	(Example from Abridged S01E06)

-unless the line of dialogue is from the same person as the previous line of dialogue, in which case the speaker's name is ommited
+unless the line of dialogue is from the same person as the previous line of dialogue, in which case the speaker's name is omitted

 # Hearing impaired
-All hearing imparied subtitles are not lowercase with the exception of character names
+All hearing impaired subtitles are not lowercase with the exception of character names

 Hearing impaired subtitles are formatted as such